Paul-Northampton-UK/Starship_Adventure_2/docs/object_editor_manual.md

 ## Object Editor Documentation (Draft 1)

+Note on Game Packs & Hub (August 2025)

+- The editor is used within a multi-pack workflow managed by the Hub.
+- Each game pack lives under `packs/<pack_id>/` and provides its own `objects.yaml`, `rooms.yaml`, and `responses.yaml`.
+- When a pack is active, the editor should load from and save to that pack’s files, rather than the root `data/` directory.
+- During the transition period, some projects may still read from `data/`; ensure the chosen `active_pack` and editor target align.

 This document details the fields available in the Starship Adventure 2 Object Editor GUI.

 ### 1. Top Controls